Lewis-Matt/database-exercises/notes/MVCNotes.md

     request.setAttribute("theNumber", 42);

-In our JSP we would be able to reference a variable named theNumber and we could write:
+In our JSP we would be able to reference a variable named theNumber, and we could write:

     <h1>The number is ${theNumber}.</h1>